joshmarshall/norm/README.md

 nORM
 ====

+DISCLAIMER: Refactoring has not resulted in updated documentation yet.
+None of this works like it says it does. :) Stay tuned.

 nORM (which stands for No ORM) is a simple framework for separating your business models from your database layer(s).
 Mostly, it grew from fat model frustration, discussions about too much public data, etc. It's just a prototype